tasdikrahman/tasdikrahman.me/_posts/2020-07-22-a-few-notes-on-gke-kubernetes-upgrades.md

 If you compare this to something like running your own k8s cluster on top of VMs, there is a massive overhead of managing/upgrading/replacing components/nodes of your self managed cluster which in itself does require dedicated folks to handhold the cluster at times.

-So if you really have the liberty, a managed solution is the way to go, take this from someone who has managed prod self hosted k8s clusters, and I will be honest, it's definitely not easy, and something which if you can should be delegated to focus on other problems
+So if you really have the liberty, a managed solution is the way to go, take this from someone who has managed prod self hosted k8s clusters, and I will be honest, it's definitely not easy, and something which if you can, should be delegated to focus on other problems

 ### References